jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 Everyone goes through shit as a child that sets them back.
 The difference is that responsible adults deal with their childhood trauma so that it doesn’t deal with them.&nbsp;

-## You Don’t Take Responsibility For Everything In Your Life
+## You take responsibility for everything in your life

 You're not an adult until you take responsibility for all parts of your life, for better or worse.

 Children get to believe that Santa Claus delivers gifts.
-Adults know that if they don't have anything under the tree, it's their own fault.
+Adults know that it's their own fault if they don't have anything under the tree.

 If you blame bad luck for any chronic misfortune in your life, you’re operating from the mindset of someone who is incapable of taking responsibility.